-Short answer: with modern Q‑switched lasers in trained hands, true scarring after tattoo removal is uncommon.
-Most clients see temporary redness, swelling, blistering or flaking that settles within days to weeks.
-A lasting scar usually stems from overtreatment, poor aftercare, picking, or a pre‑existing scar beneath the ink.
-Choosing a skilled provider and a high‑quality device does most of the heavy lifting to keep skin smooth as the ink fades.12
+With modern Q-switched lasers in trained hands, true scarring after tattoo removal is uncommon.
+Most clients see temporary redness, swelling, blistering or flaking that settles within days or weeks.
+A lasting scar is more often linked to overtreatment, poor aftercare, picking, or scar tissue that was already there beneath the ink.
+A skilled provider and a reliable device do a lot to keep the skin looking smooth as the tattoo fades.12

 Table Of Content